Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: The CART Synthesizers

-The following description of the CART synthesizer borrows heavily from \citet{DrechslerReiter2011} and the interested reader is referred to this paper for more details on CART synthesizers and other machine learning approaches for data synthesis.
+The following description of the CART synthesizers borrows heavily from \citet{DrechslerReiter2011}.
+Those interested are referred to this paper for more details on CART synthesizers and other machine learning approaches for data synthesis.

 First the agency fits the tree of $Y_p$ conditioning on all other variables in the dataset so that each leaf contains at least $d$ records; call this tree $\mathcal{Y}^{(p)}$.
-In general, we have found that using the default specification which varies between $d=5$ and $d=7$ depending on the software, provides sufficient accuracy and reasonably fast running time.
-We cease splitting any particular leaf when the ``impurity'' in that leaf is less than some agency-specified threshold or when we cannot ensure at least $d$ records in each child leaf.
+In general, we have found that using the default specification, which varies between $d=5$ and $d=7$ depending on the software, provides sufficient accuracy and reasonably fast running time.
+We cease splitting any particular leaf when the ``impurity'' in that leaf is less than some agency-specified threshold, or when we cannot ensure at least $d$ records in each child leaf.
 The ``impurity'' basically measures the heterogeneity of the outcome variable in each leaf.
-For continuous variables the variance in each leaf is commonly used as an impurity measure.
-For categorical variables the Gini coefficient or the entropy are typically employed.
+For continuous variables, the variance in each leaf is commonly used as an impurity measure.
+For categorical variables, the Gini coefficient or the entropy are typically employed.
 We use the Gini coefficient in our application since it is recommended for categorical variables with more than two categories \citep{Berk2008}.
-See, for example, \citet{Berk2008} for a more detailed discussion of impurity measures.
+See \citet{Berk2008}, for example, for a more detailed discussion of impurity measures.
 For all records $i=1,...,n$ in the original data, we trace down the branches of $\mathcal{Y}^{(p)}$ until we find that record's terminal leaf.
 Let $L_{w}$ be the $w$th terminal leaf in $\mathcal{Y}^{(p)}$, and let $Y^{(p)}_{L_{w}}$ be the $n_{L_{w}}$ values of $Y_p$ in leaf $L_{w}$.
 For all records whose terminal leaf is $L_{w}$, we generate replacement values of $Y_{pi}$ by drawing from $Y^{(p)}_{L_{w}}$ using the Bayesian bootstrap (Rubin, 1981).
 Repeating the Bayesian bootstrap for each leaf of $\mathcal{Y}^{(p)}$ provides one synthetic dataset.
 We repeat this process $m$ times to generate $m$ datasets with synthetic values for $Y_p$.